Lipkovo: History

 According to the statistics of the Bulgarian ethnographer Vasil Kanchov from 1900, 490 inhabitants lived in Lipkovo, 250 Muslim Albanians and 240 Bulgarian Exarchists.

-Lipkovo was a central strategic village during the 2001 armed conflict between the Albanian National Liberation Army and the Macedonian Army.
+Lipkovo was a central strategic village during the 2001 insurgency in Macedonia between the NLA and the Macedonian Army.
+The Lipkovo crisis took place here during the conflict, which was an NLA victory.
 Today, it has a dam which supplies water and electricity to the Kumanovo region.

 Demographics

 As of the 2021 census, Lipkovo had 2,138 residents with the following ethnic composition: